Citation, DOI, disclosures and article data

 cardiothoracic surgery, e.g. pneumonectomy

-Patients typically present with exertional dyspnea as the dominant symptom.
-Low grade fever, anorexia and muscle weakness have also been reported 2.
+Patients typically present with progressive dyspnea as the dominant symptom.
+Low grade fever, dry cough, malaise, anorexia, pleurisy, thyroid dysfunction, photosensitivity and blurred vision due to corneal deposits have also been reported 2, 11.
 In approximately a third of patients, the presentation may mimic pulmonary infection 6.

 Respiratory function tests are usually abnormal with a restrictive pattern on spirometry and decreased gas transfer 2,6.
 Hypoxemia is almost always present 6.

-Appearances on chest radiography are non-specific, typically consisting of:
+Appearances on chest radiography are variable and non-specific, such as:

 gallium-67 scan: sensitive but non-specific